Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 ## Extract pages from documents

-Ever need to print a PDF document, but without the cover page, with two copies of the signature page, and without the appendix?
+Have you ever needed to print a PDF document without the cover page, with two copies of the signature page, and without the appendix?
 The next program will do that and more.
-Used in a script, it will chew through 2,000,000 legal documents as well.
+Used in a script, it is perfectly capable of chewing through 2,000,000 legal documents as well.

 1. Create a file named **extract-pages.py** and paste the following code into it: